LegacyRobots/legacyrobots.github.io/_pages/about.md

 - **E-Sports**
     - Coaches, Pilots

-- **Translator**
-    - Mandarin-English Translator with ability to read technical documents

 All applicants will need to fill out an applicant form to be considered.
 Please contact us at [UCI.LegacyRobots@gmail.com](mailto:uci.legacyrobots@gmail.com) to apply!